skoerfgen/ACMECert/README.md

 >>
 >> **`replaces`** (string)
 >>
->> The ARI Certificate ID uniquely identifying a previously-issued certificate which this order is intended to replace.
+>> The ARI CertID uniquely identifying a previously-issued certificate which this order is intended to replace.
 >>
->> Use: [getARI](#acmecertgetari) to get the ARI Certificate ID for a certificate.
+>> Use: [getARI](#acmecertgetari) to get the ARI CertID for a certificate.
 >>
 >> Example: [Get/Use ACME Renewal Information](#getuse-acme-renewal-information)